awsdocs/amazon-sumerian-user-guide/doc-source/scene-aws.md

 1. Enter an Amazon Cognito identity pool ID\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sumerian/latest/userguide/images/scene-sections-aws.png)

 To use the credentials, create a script that listens for `aws.sdkReady` before initializing an SDK for JavaScript client\.
 The following example lists the contents of an Amazon S3 bucket named `mybucket` in the browser console\.
+To test its functionality, [create a script](sumerian-scripting.md), attach it to an entity, and play the scene\.

-**Example S3listobjects**
+**Example S3listobjects script**

 ```
+'use strict';

 var setup = function(args, ctx) {
     sumerian.SystemBus.addListener('aws.sdkReady',
         () => {